vikrant-bhati/asphalt_reimagined/readme.md

-# 🎮Gesture Recognition for Game Control
+# 🎮 Gesture Recognition for Game Control

 This project demonstrates the use of hand-based gesture controls to interact with a racing game (`Asphalt 8`).
 Using **MediaPipe** for real-time hand landmark detection and **OpenCV** for video capture, the system maps specific hand gestures to game controls such as steering, acceleration, braking, and nitro boost.

 ---

-## 🎉Features
+## 🎉 Features
 - **Real-Time Hand Tracking**: Uses MediaPipe to detect hand landmarks in real-time.
 - **Gesture-Based Controls**:
   - Open Left palm: Activates nitro boost.